“Non-attachment” sounds a bit intimidating, doesn’t it?

 Non-attachment or release from desire has been spoken about in many religions such as Taoism, Hinduism, Jainism, and the Bahá’í Faith, but this concept is most commonly linked to Buddhism.

-Here are a few perspectives from these spiritual traditions on non-attachment:
+Here are a few perspectives from major spiritual traditions on non-attachment:

-Aparigraha (Non-attachment): One of the three pillars of Jainism
+Aparigraha (or Non-attachment)(One of the three pillars of Jainism)